- Date of Birth:

-Denmark Vesey, a former African American slave, planned a large rebellion of former slaves and free blacks to coincide with Bastille Day celebrations in Charleston, S.C., in 1822.
+Denmark Vesey, a carpenter and formerly enslaved person, allegedly planned an enslaved insurrection to coincide with Bastille Day in Charleston, South Carolina in 1822.
 Vesey modeled his rebellion after the successful 1791 slave revolution in Haiti.
-His plans called for his followers to execute their slave masters, liberate the city of Charleston, then sail to Haiti before the white power structure could retaliate.
+His plans called for his followers to execute the white enslavers, liberate the city of Charleston, and then sail to Haiti before the white power structure could retaliate.
 Two of the slaves involved leaked details of the plot before it could be implemented.
 On receiving word of the plot, Charleston authorities mobilized quickly and arrested Vesey and his men.
 Out of 131 men arrested and charged with conspiracy, 67 were convicted and 35 were hanged, including Vesey.